Internet on the go, saving money

 Let's see how to apply this to your specific trip with practical examples.

-The choice is simple and almost forced: Holafly is the best solution.
-You'll avoid insane roaming costs (even 50-60€ for 1GB!) and be connected with unlimited data from the moment the plane touches down.
-You'll be able to search for the subway, book an Uber and video call home from Times Square with no worries, upload lots of impressive photos and videos to your social profiles.
+The choice is simple and almost inevitable: Holafly is the best solution.
+You'll avoid crazy roaming charges (even €50-60 for 1GB!) and you'll be connected with unlimited data from the moment the plane touches down.
+You can search for the subway, book an Uber, and video call home from Times Square hassle-free, uploading lots of impressive photos and videos to your social media profiles.

-➡️ Your choice: eSIM Holafly for New York City.
+➡️ Your choice: Holafly eSIM for New York City

 🏔️ CASE 2: Imagine visiting Dubai, concentrating your trip in the emirate.